Saksham-Sirohi/eventyay-docker/README.md

 ### 2. Set Up EventYay Video

+The video webapp needs node modules etc installed and build.
 This is done in during the docker image build step, but since we mount the checked out eventyay-video directory into the container, the built-in directory with node-modules etc is hidden.